ihavalyova/DiAtomic/README.md

 DiAtomic is an open-source library written in Python with useful routines for performing various computations of diatomic molecules.
 It can be employed to:

-- compute the energy eigenvalues for single noninteracting electronic state and for a system of arbitrary number of coupled states
+- compute the energy eigenvalues for a single non-interacting electronic state and for a system of arbitrary number of coupled states by solving the Schrodinger equation

-- compute the transition frequencies and line intensities
+- compute the transition frequencies and line intensities when PECs or term values are available

 - fit of the computed energy levels to the experimental data